md685-njit/Assignment-1/A1_HANDOUT.md

 **Total: 100 points.
 Individual assignment.**

-Lecture this assignment builds on: Week 2, Foundations: Large Language Models for Code.
+This assignment builds on: Week 3, Foundations: Large Language Models for Code.

 ## Why this assignment exists

 You have all seen claims like "this model scores 73 percent at coding."
 A number like that sounds like a fact about the model, the way height is a fact about a person.
-The Week 2 lecture argued that it is not.
+The Week 3 lecture argued that it is not.
 A score depends on which problems were asked, how they were worded, which settings were sent, how many attempts were allowed, how the answers were checked, and the date of the run.
 Change any of those and the number moves.
 The model is only one part of the result.

 In this assignment you see that for yourself, on your own computer.
 You are given a complete, working evaluation harness, the kind of script described on the slide "Putting it together: your harness."
 You run it to compare two models on the same 20 small Python problems, and then you decide what the numbers do and do not allow you to say.